XimingFeng/DL/Part 2 (Modern Practical Deep Networks)/12 Applications/Computer Vision External/YOLO.rst

 	c.
 Solution: increase loss from bounding box coordinate predictions and decrease the loss from confidence predictions from boxes that don't contain objects.
 We use two parameters :math:`\lambda_{coord}` = 5 and :math:`\lambda_{noobj}` = 0.5
 	d.
 Sum-squared error also equally weidgts errors in large boxes and small boxes

 6. Only one bounding box should be responsible for each obejct.
 We assign one predictor to be responsible for predicting an object based on which prediction has the highest current IOU with the ground truth.
+This leads to the specialization between the bounding box prediction.
+Each predictor is getting better at predicting certain sizes, aspect of ratio, or class of object, improving overall recall but struglle to generalize.
+See the limitation of YOLO below.

 a.
 Loss from bound box coordinate (x, y) Note that the loss comes from one bounding box from one grid cell.
 Even if obj not in grid cell as ground truth.